bgorman87/PDF-Flow/README.md

     pip install -r requirements.txt
     ```

-4. **Note:** This should be fixed from the latest `pdf2image` release, but just in case you see command prompt windows appearing and disappearing during file processing, I've left this here as a guide to fix it.
-The command prompts are due to how the `pdf2image` package dependency runs Poppler through these prompts, which I cannot programmatically change.
+4. **Note:** On Windows, during file processing you may notice brief command prompt windows appearing and disappearing.
+This is due to how the `pdf2image` package dependency runs Poppler through these prompts, which I cannot programmatically change.

-   If you prefer not to see these windows appear/disappear, follow these general steps to prevent `pdf2image` from creating the cmd prompts:
+   If you prefer not to see these windows appear/disappear, follow these general steps to prevent `pdf2image` from creating/showing the cmd prompts:

    1. Open `pdf2image.py` in your editor of choice.
 This file should be located at `venv\Lib\site-packages\pdf2image\pdf2image.py`
    2. Look for any lines that use `Popen` to execute a command.